Fix your downsampling ASAP! Be natively more robust via Aliasing and Spectral Artifact free Pooling: Related Work

 \subsection{Robustness}

+We assess the feature stability of models relying on two test scenarios, common corruptions and adversarial attacks.

-\textbf{Common Corruptions.} The robustness of CNNs can be assessed from various perspectives.
-One aspect involves evaluating their resilience against common corruptions caused by factors such as diverse weather conditions, varying lighting conditions, or subpar camera quality.
+\textbf{Common Corruptions.} One aspect to assess the robustness of CNNs involves evaluating their resilience against common corruptions caused by factors such as diverse weather conditions, varying lighting conditions, or subpar camera quality.
 To measure this kind of robustness, the widely recognized ImageNet-C dataset is utilized \cite{hendrycks2019robustness}.
 This dataset aims to simulate real-world scenarios through synthetic means.
-Approaches that target this form of robustness often employ data augmentation techniques \cite{hendrycks2020augmix, cubuk2018autoaugment}.
-Other methods include shape biasing \cite{geirhos2018imagenet} or combining adversarial training with augmentations \cite{Kireev2022effectiveness}.
+Approaches that improve this form of robustness often employ data augmentation techniques \cite{hendrycks2020augmix, cubuk2018autoaugment}, include shape biasing \cite{geirhos2018imagenet}, or combine adversarial training with augmentations \cite{Kireev2022effectiveness}. \cite{vasconcelos2021impact} use non-trainable lowpass filters to reduce aliasing in the network, increasing the network's robustness against common corruptions.
+In contrast, our approach completely eliminates aliasing and mitigates sinc-interpolation artifacts, resulting in more stable features and improved robustness against common corruptions.

-\textbf{Adversarial Attacks.} In contrast to common corruptions, which involve fixed alterations applied to the dataset, adversarial attacks expose network-specific vulnerabilities.
-These attacks are designed to deceive a network and can operate under different conditions.
-In a white box attack, the attacker has full access to the network's architecture and parameters, while in a black box attack, the attacker only has access to the network's outputs.
+\textbf{Adversarial Attacks.} Adversarial examples are crafted to deceive a network into making incorrect decisions and expose network-specific vulnerabilities.
+In a white-box attack scenario \cite{harnesssing,pgd,croce2021mind}, the attacker has full access to the network's architecture and parameters, while in a black-box attack \cite{andriushchenko2020square}, the attacker only has access to the network's outputs.

-In any case, a CNN should demonstrate reliability and resist being fooled by adverse weather conditions, varying camera settings, or deliberately crafted adversarial inputs.
+One well-known white-box attack is the Fast Gradient Sign Method~\cite{harnesssing}, FGSM, which is an efficient single-step attack.
+Thus, FGSM is fast to compute, yet not as effective as other methods that use multiple optimization steps, e.g.~as in the white-box Projected Gradient Descent (PGD) \cite{pgd} or in black-box attacks such as Squares \cite{andriushchenko2020square}.
+AutoAttack \cite{auto_attack} is an ensemble of different attacks, including an adaptive version of PGD, APGD \cite{croce2021mind}, and is widely used to benchmark adversarial robustness due to its strong performance \cite{robust_bench}.
+In this work, we consider adversarial attacks, including FGSM, PGD, APGD and AutoAttack, as a probe of the model's vulnerability.
+We use low-budget, small-epsilon attacks to showcase our increased feature stability without adversarial training.
+Additionally, to compare with state-of-the-art adversarial training, we assess performance under strong attacks like AutoAttack and high-epsilon attacks.